 3. Melnik - ,,The small Italy of Bulgaria''

-If you are a wine lover and enjoy sandy nature then Melnik is the place for your one-day trip from Sofia.
+If you are a wine lover and enjoy sandy nature, then Melnik is the place for your one-day trip from Sofia.
 There is no train line going to Melnik directly but there are daily buses that can take you there and get you back.
 Enjoy Bulgaria's most renowned red wines in a cozy and splendid atmosphere.

 4. Koprivshtitsa- The small town of big heroes

 Koprivshtitsa or “Копривщица” in Bulgarian is a really interesting place to go to if you are into old authentic houses, narrow streets, old churches and history.
-The place itself is an outside museum of the Bulgarian way of living in the 19th century during the National Revival.
-It is known for the April uprising or in other words the famous Bulgarian rebellion against the Ottoman Empire, which later led to the independence of Bulgaria.
+The place itself is an open-air museum of the Bulgarian way of living in the 19th century during the National Revival.
+It is known for the April Uprising or in other words the famous Bulgarian rebellion against the Ottoman Empire, which later led to the independence of Bulgaria.
 In this small town you can see and visit a lot of preserved architectural monuments (houses).
-There you can find exhibitions of Bulgarian traditional costumes, craft tools, jewelry, cutlery, authentic handmade carpets and more.
+There you can find exhibitions of Bulgarian traditional costumes, craft tools, jewellery, cutlery, authentic handmade carpets and more.
 There are some things to remember:

-It takes only 1 to 2 hours by train to reach Koprivshtitsa from Sofia so it is a perfect place for a one-day trip.
+It takes only 1 to 2 hours by train to reach Koprivshtitsa from Sofia, so it is a perfect place for a one-day trip.
 When you get at the train station you must then hop on a small bus that awaits the train passengers.
 The small bus will take you to the town.